Blockchain Tutorial | How To Become A Blockchain Developer:

 In this guide, we are going to map out your journey for becoming a Blockchain Developer.
+Blockchain development is not much different than regular web development – the major difference being is that a blockchain developer will be developing specifically for the blockchain.
 To ease things up for you, we are going to divide this guide into various milestones and give you action steps at the end of every section.

 It goes without saying that we are living in the “era of the blockchain”.
 The impact that it can have on our future is truly scary and magnanimous.
 So, how can you get a piece of that “blockchain action”?
 If you are to become a blockchain developer, then there are certain steps that you need to take.

 Hopefully, at the end of the guide, you will have the tools required to kick-start your journey.
 If you are serious about becoming a developer then we need to set some expectations for you.
-Firstly, it is going to take time and you will need to dedicate your time and resources to your education.
+Firstly, it is going to take time and you will need to dedicate your time and resources to your education (you can continue your education with us by taking our online classes).
 Secondly, do not expect immediate results, becoming a blockchain developer is not a magic pill.

 So, having said that, let’s start your journey.